bschreck/deep.sh/docs/platform-issues.rst

 You can install it from the `Microsoft Store <https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701>`_ or from `Github <https://github.com/microsoft/terminal>`_.

-By default Windows Terminal runs Powershell, but you can add a profile tab to run Xonsh and even configure it to open automatically in xonsh.
+By default Windows Terminal runs Powershell, but you can add a profile tab to run Deepsh and even configure it to open automatically in deepsh.
 Here is a sample settings.json:

 .. code-block::